 The Corporation's operations take place, in part, at well sites and are therefore subject to hazards inherent in the oil and natural gas industry, such as equipment defects, malfunction and failures, and natural disasters which could result in fires, vehicle accidents, explosions and uncontrollable flows of oil, natural gas or well fluids that can cause personal injury, loss of life, suspension of operations, damage to formations, damage to facilities, business interruption and damage to or destruction of property, equipment and the environment.
 The Corporation's operations also involve the reacting, blending and transporting of volatile and at times toxic chemicals and materials which can result in fires, explosions, burns, respiratory illness and other problems.
-Although on the drilling and well service side of the business the aforementioned hazards are primarily the responsibility of the Operator who contracts with the Corporation this isn't the situation with the chemical manufacturing arm and as such these risks could expose the Corporation to substantial liability for personal injury, wrongful death, property damage, loss of oil and natural gas production, pollution and other environmental damages.
+Although on the drilling and well service side of the business the aforementioned hazards are primarily the responsibility of the Operator who contracts with the Corporation this isn't the situation with the divisions that manufacture production and specialty chemicals and as such these risks could expose the Corporation, pollution and other environmental damages.
 The frequency and severity of such incidents will affect operating costs, insurability and relationships with clients, employees and regulators.